zehome/MLVPN/doc/source/what_is_mlvpn.rst

 mlvpn is a piece of software, similar to OpenVPN_, which can create a network tunnel between two computers.

-mlvpn encapsulates network packets, using UDP and send them encrypted over the internet to another location.
+mlvpn encapsulates network packets, using UDP and sends them encrypted over the internet to another location.

 The primary use of mlvpn is to create bonded/aggregated_ network links in order to